Guidance

 Responsible and accountable

 We are responsible for delivering against ministerial and UK government priorities, with a clear understanding of our role and the role of others in pursuing government policy.
-We are accountable for rigorous programme design, managing programme risk and performance effectively, maximising benefits and avoiding doing harm.
-Programme teams will ensure the information used in our programmes is from trusted sources and consider the risks of dis-and-misinformation.
-As the people closest to the detail, beneficiaries, programme constituents, and FCDO programme teams are empowered to take decisions within their projects once all core rules are complied with.
+We are accountable for rigorous programme design, managing programme risk and performance effectively, whilst maximising benefits and avoiding doing harm.
+Teams will ensure the information used in our programmes is from trusted sources and consider the risks of dis-and-misinformation.
+As the people closest to the detail, beneficiaries, programme constituents, and the FCDO programme teams are empowered to take decisions within their projects once all core rules are complied with.

 Context-specific